 To accomplish this, focus your efforts on working, saving, investing and building wealth.
 Inch your way to financial independence every day.
 Enjoy the journey, but plan for the future.
 When you make it, let a world of new opportunities open up to you.
 That’s what I did.

 So why all the boring blah, blah, blah about my past?
 If I can do it, most anyone can.
 I’m just a humble Joe that came from a small town family of modest means.
 Additionally, I wanted to use my story to revisit my focus and objectives here at Dividends Diversify.
-Those objectives are writing and presenting brief articles about the following areas:
+Those objectives are writing and presenting brief articles about personal finance in the following areas:

 - Saving and investing techniques